Overview

 Opportunities

-Franchises have the opportunity to expand in Kathmandu and Pokhara, two of Nepal’s largest cities and tourism hubs.
+Franchises can expand in Kathmandu and Pokhara, two of Nepal’s largest cities and tourism hubs.
 Market growth is projected at 25 percent through the first few years of establishment.
-Key benefits of a franchise lie in brand name recognition and quality consistency.
-With growing local demand, approximately one million tourists arriving every year prior to the pandemic, and a sizable expatriate community, fast food franchises hold excellent potential.
-The climate is improving for expansion into other growing Nepali cities, such as Birgunj, Biratnagar, and Bhairahawa.
+Key benefits of franchises lie in brand name recognition and consistent quality.
+With growing local demand, approximately one million tourists that have been arriving annually prior to the pandemic, and a sizable expatriate community, fast food franchises hold excellent potential.
+The business environment for franchise expansion to other growing Nepali cities, such as Birgunj, Biratnagar, and Bhairahawa, is also improving.
 In recent years, due to increased consciousness of quality and durability of goods, demand for branded products has increased.